 This magazine pays well because it expects excellent writing and research, so be sure to read the writer’s guidelines closely (as always), look at several back issues of the magazine, and research your topic well even before you pitch.
 All of this goes without saying if you’re a freelance writer, but I’m more and more running into newbies who blindly pitch a magazine they’ve never read, and then get angry when they don’t get a response.
 So always remember that research is the most important part of a freelance writer’s job.

 Experience L!fe is the magazine for members of the luxury athletic club Life Time, though nonmembers also subscribe to the magazine.
 Experience L!fe publishes stories in various verticals related to fitness and wellness.
-If you enjoy writing about self-development as well as personal essays, try pitching their “My Turnaround” Front of Book section.
+If you enjoy writing about self-development and you enjoy writing personal essays, try pitching their “My Turnaround” Front of Book section.
 A report from 2017 indicates that a solicited manuscript with medium reporting received $1.00 per word.
 Be sure to read their very detailed writer’s guidelines.

 Remember: if you’re a freelance writer, your job is mostly made up of research, especially in the beginning.
 Read, read, read, research, research, research.
 Then, and only then, send your pitches.

 The Oprah Magazine

 If you like to write about self-development, especially for an audience of women, getting a piece in The Oprah Magazine would open a lot of doors.
 And the great thing about this “exposure?”
 It actually pays.
 And it pays well.
 As a self-development writer, you’ll want to pitch the “Your Best Life” section.
 Remember, read several back issues, and send the pitch to the appropriate editor.
 According to The Writer’s Market, The Oprah Magazine pays $2 per word.
 Again, it pays well because it’s selective, so be sure to do your research well before pitching.